UMWEDU/umw-admissions-sync/_pages/parents.md

 ---
 <img class="alignnone size-full wp-image-48038" src="http://www.umw.edu/admissions/wp-content/uploads/sites/6/2015/06/UMWMom-e1441229944460.jpg" alt="Mom and daughter in a residence hall." width="100%" />
 <h2>Parent’s Summer Chat Series</h2>
 We’re excited to have your student on campus!
-To help you navigate the transition of your student joining the UMW community, we’re scheduling a Summer Chat Series for parents.
-Check back in June for finalized dates.
+To help you navigate the transition of your student joining the UMW community, we’re scheduling a Summer Chat Series for parents. .

-<strong>Orientation</strong> - June 1 and June 8
+<strong>Orientation</strong> - Thursday, June 8 from 6-7:30 p.m.
+Code to enter is 1142.

-<strong>Shopping for College</strong> - July
+<strong>Shopping for College</strong> - Tuesday, July 18 from 6-7:45 p.m.
+Code to enter is 1181.

 <strong>What to Expect on Move In day</strong> - August